praveen-89/DevTwin-AI-Powered-Developer-Capability-Intelligence-Platform/RULES.md

 *   LLMs are for semantic mapping and text generation, NOT for calculating capability scores.
 *   No unsupported capability claims.

-## Evidence (The Golden Rule)
+## Evidence & Attribution (The Golden Rules)
 *   **No capability score without evidence.**
 *   **No inference without uncertainty.**
 *   **No skill-gap conclusion without evidence.**

-## Code Quality
-*   Mandatory linting, formatting, and static type checking.
-*   Comprehensive testing is required for all new logic.
+*   **Risk ≠ Competence**: CodeRisk findings provide evidence about engineering behavior.
+They do not automatically imply lack of developer competence.
+*   **Attribution requires Evidence**: Do not falsely blame a developer for a repository-level risk unless Git history (commit author) directly links them to the observation.

 ## Git Workflow
-*   Follow clean branch conventions (e.g., `feature/`, `fix/`).
+*   Follow clean branch conventions.
 *   Commit messages must be descriptive.
-*   Pull Requests must pass all CI tests before merging.
-*   **Documentation Expectation**: PRs must include updates to living documentation if behavior, architecture, or schemas change.
+*   PRs must include updates to living documentation if behavior, architecture, or schemas change.